 Recognition proceedings are ex parte.
-The court shall decide whether to grant or deny a leave for enforcement based only on documents (i.e., without conducting a hearing or otherwise involving the award debtor).
-This procedure was designed to grant the award creditor the advantage of unannounced enforcement access.
+The court shall decide whether to grant or deny a leave for enforcement based only documents, ie, without conducting a hearing or else involving the award debtor.
+This procedure was designed to grant the award creditor the advantage of surprising enforcement access.

-However, this does not mean that the award debtor is denied the right to be heard.
+This, however, does not mean that the award debtor is denied the right to be heard.
 Rather, they may appeal against the court order granting a leave for enforcement and, in doing so, they may also introduce new facts.
 The appeal will be heard by the competent regional court in inter partes proceedings.